fjames86/spnego/README.md

 (glass:accept-security-context context buffer)
 ```

 ## 3. Notes

-* The underlying NTLM and Kerberos implementations are [ntlm](https://github.com/fjames86/ntlm) and [cerberus](https://github.com/fjames86/cerberus).
+The underlying NTLM and Kerberos implementations are [ntlm](https://github.com/fjames86/ntlm) and [cerberus](https://github.com/fjames86/cerberus).
-* Only the client calls have been implemented, i.e. only methods for INITIALIZE-SECURITY-CONTEXT.

 ## 4. License
 Licensed under the terms of the MIT license.